emachnic/rails_dev_windows/README.md

 ### Pik

-Ruby Version Manager is another exceptional tool written by Wayne.
+Ruby Version Manager, or RVM, is another exceptional tool written by Wayne.
 It makes it easy to manage different versions of Ruby, provides sandboxed environments for different projects, and allows people to test software compatibility.
-Unfortunately it isn't on Windows.
+Unfortunately it doesn't run on Windows.

 The next best thing is a tool called Pik.
 Using Pik, you can install different